ibm-cloud-architecture/refarch-integration/README.md

 * Integration Bus to connect to deep back end systems and SOA services, and do interface mapping or gateway flow.
 * [Watson conversation broker micro service](https://github.com/ibm-cloud-architecture/refarch-cognitive-conversation-broker) to facade and implement orchestration and business logic for chatbots using Watson Conversation.
 * Decision engine to automate business rules execution and Management
-* [Data SOA Java WS service](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal) to expose a data access layer on top of relational data based
+* [Data SOA Java WS service](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal) to expose a data access layer on top of relational item, inventory, supplier database
-* Inventory, supplier and stock database
 * LDAP for user Management

 ## User interface